SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 What It's Like on the Logger Steam Train Ride

-The most popular train ride is their Logger Steam Train.
-This one-hour narrated ride takes you on a journey through the beautiful Sierra National Forest.
+The one-hour Logger Steam Train ride takes you on a journey through the beautiful Sierra National Forest.

-It's narrated by their conductors with tidbits about the history of the railroad, information about scenic spots along the ride that they don't want you to miss, and so much more.
+It's narrated by their conductors with tidbits about the history of the railroad, commentary about scenic spots along the ride, information about the wildlife, and so much more.

 One thing to also note about the open-air log cars is that the train will touch the pine tree branches above.
 This means you will get a bit of dirt or leaves from the trees on you a couple of times during the ride.